pt-walk-of-fame/wip/README.md

 **Updates are very slow right now as I've gotten very busy. :) LAST UPDATE: July 20th, 2026**

 **To request to remove someone problematic, please refer to the ATABOOK as it makes it easier to organize things and ensures it won't not send and I won't skim past it!!
 Thank you :D Messages on the ATA are sent to review so I can look at them privately, they won't be posted when you send and I won't approve them!!
-They are more likely to be removed if proof is provided.** **https://ptwalkoffamee.atabook.org/**
+The person is 100% more likely to be removed if proof is provided.** **https://ptwalkoffamee.atabook.org/**

 # **[NOMINATE SOMEONE](https://ptstars.straw.page/) (please don't spam)** , **[SCROLL OF FAME](https://github.com/pt-walk-of-fame/SCROLL-OF-FAME)**